Tracymbone/news_instagram/readme.md

 This IS about creating a clone of the website for the popular photo app INSTAGRAM.

 ### User Stories
-These are the behaviours/features that the application implements for use by a user.

 #### As a user I would like: